The best way to invest $10,000 is a question many people ask themselves when they are ready to start investing.

 Your investments can be diversified across multiple companies to protect against anyone business failing- but brace yourself for the possibility that some of your investments could lose money.
 If you are not comfortable with the idea of losing some (or all) of your investment, then investing or even starting a business might not be suitable for you.

 If your goal is to build wealth for the future, whether for retirement, a down payment, or another long-term investment opportunity, saving money will play a huge role.
 The sooner you start saving, the better off you’ll be in the long run.

-Personal Capital and Mint can help you create a budget, check your account balance, track your investments, and plan for the future.
+Empower and Mint can help you create a budget, check your account balance, track your investments, and plan for the future.

 Paying Off Debts

 Make it a priority to eliminate any debts that are weighing you down.
 It’s a good idea for you, no matter what, as it frees up more capital for yourself and even more money to put into the investment universe.

 Whether it’s a credit card balance or a car payment, focus on paying off these debts as quickly as possible because carrying a balance can cost you tons of money in interest payments.
 Once your high-interest loans are under control, you will be able to put your money to work for you in more lucrative ways.

 Do you like to set your hours?
 Do people say that you are well-organized, responsible, and dependable?
 If so, starting a small business might be a suitable investment for you.